lkurzyniec/netcore-boilerplate/README.md

 #### Build your own image

-To run in docker with your own image, execute `docker build . -t netcore-boilerplate:local` in the root directory to build an image, and then `docker run --rm -p 5000:8080 --name netcore-boilerplate netcore-boilerplate:local` to spin up a container with it.
+To run in docker with your own image, execute `docker build -t netcore-boilerplate:local .` in the root directory to build an image.

 ### Docker compose

-> When running on `Linux` (i.e. [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)), make sure that all docker files
-([dockerfile](dockerfile), [docker-compose](docker-compose.yml) and all [mssql files](db/mssql)) have line endings `LF`.
+> Line endings matter!
+This solution works fine on free docker using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)).

-Just execute `docker-compose up` command in the root directory.
+Just execute `docker compose up` command in the root directory.

 #### Migrations